-Defenders is asking the FWC to eliminate a policy that exempts all forms of agriculture and silviculture, as well as activities intended to improve native wildlife habitat, from complying with the protections in the Gopher Tortoise Management Plan, Permitting Guidelines and rules.
+FWC is considering Defenders' request to eliminate a policy that exempts all forms of agriculture and silviculture, as well as activities intended to improve native wildlife habitat, from complying with the protections in the Gopher Tortoise Management Plan, Permitting Guidelines and rules.
 The gopher tortoise remains the only imperiled species that has a policy with such an exemption.

 Defenders supports “smart-from-the-start” renewable energy siting, which identifies high-value natural resource lands for avoidance and guides potential surface disturbance projects to low-value, low-conflict areas and degraded agricultural lands—aiming to avoid or minimize adverse effects to imperiled species.

 Agassiz’s desert tortoise are threatened by habitat loss and human disturbance, renewable energy development, invasive species, climate change and disease.
 Gopher tortoises are threatened by habitat loss, incompatible forest management, disease and illegal hunting for food.

 Endangered Species Act

 Limit off-road vehicle use in sensitive habitats and obey all posted signs.
 Forest landowners in the Southeast can protect native ground cover and plant pines far enough apart so sunlight reaches the forest floor and allows plants to grow.
 Support gopher tortoise license plates in Florida.